-Nelson Mandela, the well-known statesmen, once said, “Education is the great engine to personal development.
+Well-known statesman Nelson Mandela once said: “Education is the great engine to personal development.
 It is through education that the daughter of a peasant can become a doctor, that the son of a mineworker can become the head of the mine, that the child of a farm worker can become the president of a great nation.”

 The truth of this statement can only be fully appreciated if one considers the enormous importance of preschool education.
-The famous Japanese violin teacher and educationist, Shinichi Suzuki, once expressed a great truism when he said, “The destiny of children lies in the hands of their parents.”
-The direction and the quality of this destiny are largely determined — by the parents — in the first seven years of the child’s life.
+The famous Japanese violin teacher and educationist Shinichi Suzuki once expressed a great truism when he said, “The destiny of children lies in the hands of their parents.”
+Parents largely determine the direction and quality of this destiny in the first seven years of their children’s lives.

-- Almost a third as many of those attending the preschool program, opposed to those with no preschool exposure (71% vs. 54%) graduated from regular or adult high school, or received their General Education Development Certificate.
+- Almost a third as many of those attending the preschool program, as opposed to those with no preschool exposure (71% vs. 54%), graduated from regular or adult high school or received their General Education Development Certificate.

-- At age 27, four times as many of those exposed to the preschool program, opposed to those with no preschool exposure (29% vs. 7%) earned $2000 or more per month, and they also scored higher on home and car ownership.
+- At age 27, four times as many of those exposed to the preschool program, as opposed to those with no preschool exposure (29% vs. 7%), earned $2000 or more monthly and scored higher on home and car ownership.

-- At age 27, only one fifth as many of those with proper preschool exposure, opposed to those with no preschool exposure (7% vs. 35%) had been arrested five or more times, and significantly fewer arrests for drug dealing were made under the preschool program group members (7% vs. 25%).
+- At age 27, only one-fifth as many of those with proper preschool exposure, as opposed to those with no preschool exposure (7% vs. 35%), had been arrested five or more times, and significantly fewer arrests for drug dealing were made under the preschool program group members (7% vs. 25%).

 - The rate of out-of-wedlock births was lower among the group that had received preschool exposure (57% vs. 83%).

 There is a proverb that one never gets too old to learn.
-This, however, is only partially true.
-There are indeed certain aspects of learning that can only be acquired effectively during the first seven years of life.
-Parents, who are desirous of offering their child an adequate preschool education, should therefore take care to concentrate on these aspects of learning.
-Some of the most important of these skills and aspects of learning are discussed below.
+However, this is only partially true.
+Certain aspects of learning can best be acquired effectively during the first seven years of life.
+Parents desirous of offering their child an adequate preschool education should, therefore, concentrate on these aspects of learning.
+Some of the most important learning skills and aspects are discussed below.

-Language ability has been found to be an important predictor of reading ability.
-It is therefore of the utmost importance that parents should do everything possible to ascertain that their child be given optimum opportunities for language acquisition, more so because of the fact that, before the age of seven, a child has a phenomenal ability to learn language.
-From the age of eight years, the child’s ability to learn language is equal to that of an adult.
-It is therefore very unwise if parents do not exploit the wonderful opportunity that is presented only once in every child’s life, and only for a short space of time.
+Language ability is a significant predictor of reading ability.
+It is, therefore, of the utmost importance that parents do everything possible to ascertain that their children are given optimum opportunities for language acquisition.
+Before seven, a child has a phenomenal ability to learn language.
+From the age of eight, the child’s ability to learn language is equal to that of an adult.
+Parents should exploit the fantastic opportunity presented only once in every child’s life and only for a short time.

-Parents should talk to their toddler as often and as much as possible.
-The more the small child is exposed to language, the quicker he will start to understand speech and later also start speaking.
-It is important that on a daily basis time should be set aside for story reading and/or story telling.
-However, it is vital that the same story be read or told over and over every day.
+Parents should talk to their toddlers as often and as much as possible.
+The more the child is exposed to language, the quicker they will start to understand speech and speak.
+Time should be set aside for story reading or storytelling daily.
+However, the same story must be read or told repeatedly.
 The same story should be read to the child for several months before a new story — a slightly more advanced one — is introduced.
 This new story must also be read over and over for many months.

-Effective language acquisition is dependent upon ample repetition of the same words, phrases and language structures.
+Effective language acquisition depends upon ample repetition of words, phrases, and language structures.

 3. Work attitude

-Nowadays, two of the common symptoms of children, who have difficulties with learning and with reading, are that they have low muscle tone and that they never crawled.
-Both these problems can be prevented in a very simple and easy way.
+Two common symptoms of learning-disabled children are low muscle tone and that they never crawled.
+Both these problems can usually be prevented.

-General muscle strength of the body is to a large extent determined by the strength of the back muscles.
+Low muscle tone may indicate weak muscle strength.
+The general muscle strength of the body is, to a large extent, determined by the strength of the back muscles.
 Muscles remain weak when they are not exercised.
-Parents should from very early in his life provide their child with opportunities to exercise his muscles, especially the back muscles.
+Parents should, from very early in their life, provide their child with opportunities to exercise his muscles, especially the back muscles.
 This can — and should — start from as early as a month or two.

-By following a very simple procedure, parents can lay the foundation for their children to later have good coordination and strong muscles.
-From about a month or so the little baby should be allowed to spend as much time as possible on the floor in the face-down position.
-The baby will lift up his head, and this will develop strong back muscles.
-Being left in this position will also encourage the baby to try to move forward, which will encourage him to start crawling.
+By following a straightforward procedure, parents can lay the foundation for their children to have good coordination and strong muscles later.
+From about a month or so, the little baby should be allowed to spend time on the floor in the face-down position.
+The baby will lift their head, and this will develop strong back muscles.
+Being left in this position will also encourage the baby to try to move forward, encouraging them to start crawling.

-Later, when the child is a little bigger, eye-hand coordination can be developed by playing throwing and catching games with the child with a ball or bean bags.
-Fine motor control, as a preparation for a good handwriting, can be developed by letting the child crumple papers.
-Start by tearing pages from an old telephone directory, and giving the child one page at a time to crumple into a tight ball with one hand only.
+Later, when the child is a little older, hand-eye coordination can be developed by playing throwing and catching games with the child with a ball or beanbag.
+As a preparation for good handwriting, fine motor control can be developed by letting the child crumple papers.
+Start by tearing pages from an old telephone directory and giving the child one page at a time to crumple into a tight ball with one hand only.

 5. Body parts